22nd Annual Faculty Conference on Teaching Excellence

 • The proposal is grounded in the research on teaching and learning

 To submit your proposal, please click on the link below, fill in your information, and upload your proposal as a Word Document.
-Please remember to anonymize your proposal by removing institutional or personal identification information (i.e. XX University instead of Temple University).
+Please remember to anonymize your proposal by removing institutional or personal identification information (i.e. XX University instead of Temple University) from your submitted docs.
 You will receive notification via email concerning the acceptance of your breakout session to the conference by early November.

 Lightning Talks